-NOTICE OF 2016 ANNUAL MEETING OF STOCKHOLDERS MAY 25, 2016
+NOTICE OF 2017 ANNUAL MEETING OF STOCKHOLDERS MAY 18, 2017

-The 2016 annual meeting of stockholders of Health Insurance Innovations, Inc. (the "Annual Meeting") will be held on Wednesday, May 25, 2016, beginning at 10:00 a.m., Eastern Time, at the Carrollwood Country Club - Grille Room, located at 13903 Clubhouse Drive, Tampa, Florida 33618, for the following purposes:
+The 2017 annual meeting of stockholders of Health Insurance Innovations, Inc. (the "Annual Meeting") will be held on Thursday, May 18, 2017, beginning at 11:00 a.m., Eastern Time, at the Carrollwood Country Club - Grille Room, located at 13903 Clubhouse Drive, Tampa, Florida 33618, for the following purposes:

-- 1. to elect as directors the seven nominees named in the accompanying proxy statement for one-year terms ending at the 2017 annual meeting of stockholders; - 2. to consider and vote upon a proposal to approve an amendment to the Health Insurance Innovations, Inc. Long Term Incentive Plan; and - 3. to consider and act upon such other business as may properly come before the Annual Meeting or at any adjournments or postponements thereof.
+- to elect as directors the seven nominees named in the accompanying proxy statement for one-year terms ending at the 2018 annual meeting of stockholders; - 2. to consider and vote upon a proposal to approve an amendment to the Health Insurance Innovations, Inc. Long Term Incentive Plan; - 3. to ratify the appointment of Grant Thornton LLP as independent auditors of the Company; and - 4. to consider and act upon such other business as may properly come before the Annual Meeting or at any adjournments or postponements thereof.

 We are not currently aware of any other business to be brought before the Annual Meeting.
 The Annual Meeting will not be accessible by any means of remote communication.
-Stockholders of record at the close of business on April 4, 2016, are entitled to notice of the Annual Meeting and are entitled to vote at the Annual Meeting in person or by proxy.
+Stockholders of record at the close of business on April 7, 2017, are entitled to notice of the Annual Meeting and are entitled to vote at the Annual Meeting in person or by proxy.
 Only stockholders or their proxy holders are invited to attend the Annual Meeting.